 Lynn’s group has provided Vegas showgirls and aerialists for the Miss Oklahoma Pageant.
 They were 1940s dancers for Oklahoma City Orchestra League’s Maestro’s Ball while Jimmy crooned with The Savoy Trio band.
 The Oklahoma Historical Society has booked the group for roaring 20s, swing era 40s with tap dancers, and a rock and soul show for the swingin’ sixties event where Jimmy belted out a range from CCR to James Brown tunes.

-Jimmy and Jim Heath are recording original music throughout the summer of 2022, featuring new honky tonk music, songs with a Route 66 theme, and a Roy Orbison flavor song that everyone is really excited to put forward to the public.
+Jimmy and Jim Heath recorded more original music in 2022, featuring new honky tonk music, songs with a Route 66 theme, and a Roy Orbison flavor song that everyone is really excited to put forward to the public.